 I'll put the details in the description down below Tommy Louie this week.
 In your opinion, is it better to have a brand new, fresh, beautiful, first car or an old banger?
 Is your first car?
 Let me know in the comments down below have a chat about it.

 But I'll talk button.
-This video anyway, so don't mention that, as always, a like comment subscribe, follow me on Instagram.
-If you want and support me on Patreon, if you really want, but without further ado, let's, get into the video, but grudgingly taking the tenth missus is a call.
+This article anyway, so don't mention that, as always, a like comment subscribe, follow me on Instagram.
+If you want and support me on Patreon, if you really want, but without further ado, let's, get into the article, but grudgingly taking the tenth missus is a call.

 I'm, not really a fan of the first generation.
 Honda Jazz, not because I have a problem with the car specifically, but because one hit and run my wing mirror, has a 1.2 liter inline-4 passing out 75 brake horsepower, managing naught to 60 in 13.